perstarke-webdev/req42.de-site/_pages/english/02-download_en.md

 # Overview of different formats

-- **asciidoc**: A powerful yet simple markup language commonly used for architecture documentation.
+- [**asciidoc**:](https://asciidoc.org/) A powerful yet simple markup language commonly used for architecture documentation.

-- **docbook**: An XML-based document format often used for technical documentation and books.
+- [**docbook**:](https://docbook.org/) An XML-based document format often used for technical documentation and books.

-- **docx**: A Microsoft Word document format that can be used with LibreOffice or OpenOffice.
+- [**docx**:](https://docs.fileformat.com/word-processing/docx/) A Microsoft Word document format that can be used with LibreOffice or OpenOffice.

-- **epub**: A widely adopted format for e-books based on open standards, readable on various e-book readers and platforms.
+- [**epub**:](https://en.wikipedia.org/wiki/EPUB) A widely adopted format for e-books based on open standards, readable on various e-book readers and platforms.

-- **markdown**: A widely used and straightforward markup language, originally documented by its creator.
+- [**markdown**:](https://www.markdownguide.org/) A widely used and straightforward markup language, originally documented by its creator.

+- **markdownStrict**: A restricted version of the general Markdown syntax, documented by its creator.

 - **markdownMP**: The same format as "markdown" above, but each section is in its own file.

 - **markdownMPStrict**: A restricted version of the "markdownMP" markup language, documented by its creator.

-- **markdownStrict**: A restricted version of the general Markdown syntax, documented by its creator.

-- **gitHubMarkdown**: A variant of Markdown used on [github.com](https://github.com/) and GitHub Enterprise.
+- [**gitHubMarkdown**:](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) A variant of Markdown used on [github.com](https://github.com/) and GitHub Enterprise.

 - **gitHubMarkdownMP**: The same format as "gitHubMarkdown" above, but each section is in its own file.

-- **html**: Used for display purposes only, not for editing.
+- [**html**:](https://en.wikipedia.org/wiki/HTML) Used for display purposes only, not for editing.

-- **latex**: A comprehensive document preparation system often used by individuals who value aesthetics and are willing to put in some effort.
+- [**latex**:](https://www.latex-project.org/) A comprehensive document preparation system often used by individuals who value aesthetics and are willing to put in some effort.

-- **rst**: ReStructuredText, a markup language commonly used by ReadTheDocs and in the Python world.
+- [**rst**:](https://docutils.sourceforge.io/rst.html) ReStructuredText, a markup language commonly used by ReadTheDocs and in the Python world.

-- **textile**: Another simple markup language, documented at [textile-lang.com](https://textile-lang.com/).
+- [**textile**:](https://textile-lang.com/) Another simple markup language.